 Finally, I take postconviction cases on a pro bono basis in order to assist inmates who have exhausted all of their appeals and need help through the labyrinth of rules and case law governing corrections of sentences and vacating convictions.

 As a member of the Orange County Bar Association, I am a jury advisor and judge for the county's Teen Court Program.
 I am also a devoted mental health advocate for professional and personal reasons.
 Several years ago, I was sexually assaulted; this experience had a domino effect on my life and led to consequences far beyond the immediate trauma (in fact, leading to the 30-day Bar suspension noted on this page).
 I understand the importance of the issue from the provider, patient, and attorney perspective, and I try to assist families through what I personally know to be a very difficult time in their lives.

-This lawyer was disciplined by a state licensing authority.
+This lawyer was disciplined by a state licensing authority in 2016.

 updated on 02/21/2018

 This means an attorney lost his or her license to practice law for a period of time.
 The attorney typically returns to practicing law when the suspension expires.

 Kendra's comment: “This was a minor disciplinary infraction of 30 days with automatic reinstatement and had nothing to do with my practice or clients.
 Feel free to email me if you'd like more details.”